 About 5 miles north of town, off Ariz.
-87 on Houston Mesa Road, you can visit the ruins of Shoofly Village, in the Tonto National Forest.
-This village was first occupied nearly 1,000 years ago by peoples related to the Hohokam and Salado.
+87 on Houston Mesa Road, you can visit the ruins of Shoofly Village in the Tonto National Forest.
+This village was first occupied nearly a thousand years ago by peoples related to the Hohokam and Salado.
 It once contained 79 rooms, though today only rock foundations remain.
 An interpretive trail helps bring the site to life.

 The area’s most popular attraction is Tonto Natural Bridge State Park, 10 miles northwest of Payson on Ariz.
-87 (tel.
-928/476-4202; www.azstateparks.com), which preserves the largest natural travertine bridge in the world.
+87 (www.azstateparks.com; tel.
+928/476-4202), which preserves the largest natural travertine bridge in the world.
 In 1877, gold prospector David Gowan, while being chased by Apaches, became the first white man to see this natural bridge, which stands 183 feet high and 150 feet across at its widest point.
-Although it sounds very impressive, this natural bridge is more of a tunnel and looks nothing like the picturesque sandstone arches in southern Utah.
-Admission to the park is $5 for adults and $2 for children 7 to 13.
+Admission to the park is $7 for adults and $4 for children 7 to 13.
 The park is open Thursday through Monday from 9am to 5pm.